DevlessTeam/shack15RecTest/README.md

 with your solution as much as possible :)
 - Remember to fill out the <full name> and email section within the php file Also note your code will be run using PHP 7.1 <
+- Clone the repo to work on it, when done please open a pull request with your solution

 *Happy coding !!!*